Are you ready to finally learn how to hit a 3 wood so you can play better golf?

 Hitting your trusty three-metal off a peg is a lot easier for most golfers than off the turf.
 To use a three metal off a tee, make the following adjustments:

 - Keep the ball low.
 You don’t want it teed up high or you risk getting underneath it and leaving a sky mark on your beautiful club.
+(Here are some tees that are the right size for fairway woods.)

 - Front center is the ideal ball position for 3 wood off the tee.